aimat-lab/cluster-hyperopt-tutorial/README.md

     strategy: optimize
 ```

-The sbatch options are a crucial part to get the hyperparameter search run properly on
+The ```sbatch_options``` are a crucial part to get the hyperparameter search run properly on
 the BWUniCluster and HoreKA.
 Since the choice of the cluster affects those settings we will discuss the settings
 for HoreKA and also for the BWUniCluster.
-You can find a brief description of both implementations here TODO
+You can find a brief description of both implementations here TODO.

-HoreKA
+- We use the partition "dev_gpu_4" on the horeka cluster.
+- The ```gres:gpu:4``` defines the number of gpus allocated by each job.
+In this case 4.
+- Each job will execute 4 parallel tasks, to optimize 4 models in parallel.
+We set ntasks to 4.
+- mem-per-gpu corresponds to the memory per task.
+Use this option to define your memory per tasks.
+Other options like "mem:" or "mem-per-cpu" might not work properly and prevent the tasks to run in parallel.
+Make sure that the node has not less than 4x the memory you define here.
+We choose ```mem-per-gpu: 32000````.
+That's 32 GB.
+- We set the time limit per job to 10 minutes: ```time: "10"```.

+[Here](https://slurm.schedmd.com/sbatch.html) you can find a description for all sbatch options.

 ```yaml
 sbatch_options:
   partition: "dev_gpu_4"